mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 ## Optional: Using a bind mount for persistent configuration

-You can make the configuation of your instance persistent by using bind mounts in the `docker-compose.yml` file.
+You can make the configuration of your instance persistent by using bind mounts in the `docker-compose.yml` file.
 This might  be useful if you use tools like watchtower to automatically upgrade deployed containers.

 In most use-cases only the `/app/data/state`directory should be bound, as it contains the configuration files and database.